 Let there be vines and a nearly-completed mural!

 At this point, we were almost done with the mural!
-Mark worked to get the vines completed (took an entire session), and did the details of the Mamba logo with a slight twist to the original design (purple instead of gold secondary colors).
+Mark worked on the vines and the details of the Mamba logo.

-The only steps left were to add some finishing touches, touch up some white paint areas, and add some hidden planeswalkers in the mural.
+All that was left were some polishing touches and adding some hidden planeswalkers in the mural.
 Unfortunately, the planeswalkers are too tiny and too well hidden to be seen from the final image.
 You'll just have to stop by and find em' yourself!

 RIP Chico's Fat.
 Their Mexican Poutine will always be missed by Mark.